 Ana Cristina Russo is our Chief Financial Officer since January 2023.
-Ms. Russo is also a member of the Management Committee and is primarily responsible for finance, operations, fund administration and technology.
-Before taking over as CFO, Ms. Russo was the department head and Brazil CFO for Philip Morris International from 2015 to 2022 and for Remy Cointreau from 1994 to 2022.
-Ms. Russo also served as Central America & Caribbean and Latin America & Canada CFO for Philip Morris International from 2012 to 2022, as well as Chief Auditor from 2015 to 2018.
-She also has developed a deep connection with business process, acting as a Business Partner to division leaders and General Managers, as well as managing a full P&L as GM of Central America & Caribbean from 2018 to 2022.
+Ms. Russo is also a member of the Management Committee and is primarily responsible for finance, operations, fund administration, internal controls and technology.
+Before taking over as CFO of Patria, Ms. Russo was the department head and CFO for Philip Morris International in Central America & the Caribbean from 2004 to 2007, for the Brazilian operations from 2008 to 2012 (and earlier in her career as CFO for Remy Cointreau Brazil).
+Ms. Russo also served as CFO of Latin America & Canada for Philip Morris International from 2012 to 2014 and as Chief Auditor reporting to the Audit Committee from 2015 to 2018.
+She has also developed a deep connection with business process, acting as a Business Partner to division leaders and General Managers, as well as managing a full P&L as CEO of Central America & Caribbean from 2018 to 2022.
 Ms. Russo holds a bachelor's and post-graduate's degrees in business administration from Fundação Getulio Vargas, and a Leadership Program certification from the International Institute for Management Development.